 When we receive your application, if your first choice is available, we will: (1) call you to acknowledge our receipt of your application, (2) send you an email with a link to our enrollment forms, and (3) charge a deposit of $795 to your credit card.
 If your first choice is not available, we will call you to discuss options.
 For more information, and to access our application, please visit our Apply page.

 - What are Overland’s policies on phones, electronics and communication?

 To maximize independence and self-reliance, we do not permit phone calls, emails or text messages to or from our campers.
 Your child will call home on arrival and departure with our phones and assistance, and in the case of an emergency.
 If your child brings a phone for use while en route to Overland, please do not send an expensive smartphone.
 Instead, an inexpensive prepaid cell phone will do.
 All phones will be collected on arrival and returned at departure.
 While we will take reasonable steps to prevent damage, theft or loss, we take no responsibility for phones and we will not make any reimbursements for lost, damaged or stolen phones.

 Cameras are welcome but please do not bring any other electronics (e.g., iPods, iPads, Kindles or other readers, GPS or similar devices).
 All electronics (except cameras) will be mailed home on arrival (at your risk and expense).

-Hike, raft and kayak in the mountains of Yellowstone and Grand Teton National Parks.
+Hike, raft and kayak in Yellowstone and the Tetons.

-Students going on Yellowstone Adventure should prepare for:
+Students going on Yellowstone Teton Adventure should prepare for: